DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Abstract

 \section{Abstract}

-\textbf{ABSTRACT.} Motion sensors embedded in wearable and mobile devices allow for dynamic selection of {\em sensor streams} and {\em sampling rates}, enabling useful applications, \eg for power management or control of data sharing.
-While deep neural networks~(DNNs) achieve competitive accuracy in sensor data classification, current DNN architectures only process data coming from a fixed set of sensors with a fixed sampling rate, and changes in the dimensions of their inputs cause considerable accuracy loss, unnecessary computations, or failure in operation.
-To address this problem, we introduce a {\em dimension-adaptive pooling}~(DAP) layer that makes DNNs flexible and more robust to changes in sampling rate and in sensor availability.
+Motion sensors embedded in wearable and mobile devices allow for dynamic selection of {\em sensor streams} and {\em sampling rates}, enabling several applications, such as power management and data-sharing control.
+While deep neural networks~(DNNs) achieve competitive accuracy in sensor data classification, DNN architectures generally process incoming data from a fixed set of sensors with a fixed sampling rate, and changes in the dimensions of their inputs cause considerable accuracy loss, unnecessary computations, or failure in operation.
+To address these limitations, we introduce a {\em dimension-adaptive pooling}~(DAP) layer that makes DNNs flexible and more robust to changes in sensor availability and in sampling rate.
 DAP operates on convolutional filter maps of variable dimensions and produces an input of fixed dimensions suitable for feedforward and recurrent layers.
-Further, we propose a {\em dimension-adaptive training}~(DAT) procedure for enabling DNNs that use DAP {to better generalize over the set of feasible data dimensions at inference time}.
+Further, we propose a {\em dimension-adaptive training}~(DAT) procedure for enabling DNNs that use DAP to better generalize over the set of feasible data dimensions at inference time.
 DAT comprises the random selection of dimensions during the forward passes and optimization with accumulated gradients of several backward passes.
-Combining DAP and DAT, we show how to transform existing non-adaptive DNNs into a {\em Dimension-Adaptive Neural Architecture}~(\dana), while keeping the same number of parameters. {Compared to the existing approaches,} our solution {provides better average classification accuracy over the range of possible data dimensions at inference time}, and it does not need up-sampling or imputation, thus reduces unnecessary computations at inference time.
-Experimental results, on four benchmark {real-world} datasets of human activity recognition {as well as three synthetic datasets}, show that \dana prevents {significant} losses in classification accuracy of the state-of-the-art DNNs and, { compared to baselines, it better captures correlated patterns in sensor data} under dynamic sensor availability and varying sampling rates.
+Combining DAP and DAT, we show how to transform existing non-adaptive DNNs into a {\em Dimension-Adaptive Neural Architecture}~(\dana), while keeping the same number of parameters.
+Compared to existing approaches, our solution provides better average classification accuracy over the range of possible data dimensions at inference time and does not require up-sampling or imputation, thus reducing unnecessary computations.
+Experimental results on seven datasets (four benchmark real-world datasets for human activity recognition and three synthetic datasets) show that \dana prevents significant losses in classification accuracy of the state-of-the-art DNNs and, compared to baselines, it better captures correlated patterns in sensor data under dynamic sensor availability and varying sampling rates.